 Parents are expected to contact school at an early stage and to work with the staff in resolving any problems together.
 This is nearly always successful.
-If difficulties cannot be sorted out in this way, the school may refer the child to the County Attendance Team at Oxfordshire County Council.
-At the school's request, they may issue a Penalty Notice per parent/carer, per child (currently £60 rising to £120 if unpaid after 21 days.
-If unpaid after 28 days a summons to Court will be issued for each unpaid Penalty Notice for prosecutions in the Magistrates Court.
-This can result in a criminal record and a fine of up £2,500, a Community Order, Parenting Order or ultimately a custodial sentence).
-The legislation is the Education Act 1996 sec.
+If difficulties cannot be sorted out in this way, the school may refer the child to the County Attendance Team at Oxfordshire County Council for consideration of legal proceedings.

+At the school's request, they may issue a Penalty Notice per parent/carer, per child or take action via a Non-Attendance referral, the legislation is the Education Act 1996 sec.
 444(1) and 444(1A).

-The County Attendance Team, with the school, will encourage you to engage with an Early Help Assessment.
+The County Attendance Team, with the school, will encourage you to engage with a Strengths and Needs form.
 Education Supervision Orders may be discussed with you to support rapidly improved attendance.